hugoabernier/tahoeninja.blog/content/posts/adding-custom-edge-profile-images/index.md

 - /2020/07/30/adding-custom-edge-profile-images

 date: 2020-07-30T10:07:47+06:00
-draft: false

 # post thumb
 image: "posts/adding-custom-edge-profile-images/featured-image.jpg"

 # meta description

-description: "Edge Chromium lets you use different browsing profiles, but did you know that you could have custom profile images for each one?
-Here' show."
 summary: "Edge Chromium lets you use different browsing profiles, but did you know that you could have custom profile images for each one?
 Here' show."

 # taxonomies
 categories:
 - "Productivity"
 tags:
 - "Microsoft Edge"

-# post type

-featured: false
-author: "Hugo Bernier"
 ---
 ## Introduction